Las Vegas Sands Sells Strip Properties for $6.25 Billion

 Before Adelson’s death, Las Vegas Sands prominently began lobbying efforts in Texas in the hopes of bringing gaming to that state.

-There was also talk about entering the New York market.
+There was also talk about entering the New York online gambling market.
 Where those domestic plans will go now remains to be seen, though Goldstein continued to reflect on U.S. ventures.

 “We will always look for ways to reinvest in our properties and those communities,” Goldstein said.
 “There are also potential development opportunities domestically, where we believe significant capital investment will provide a substantial benefit to those jurisdictions while also producing very strong returns for the company."